What Is Soul Fatigue?

 You don’t have to keep putting on a show for the world while you bleed behind the curtain.
 It’s really unnecessary.

-Let the feelings out.
-The ones you stuffed down just to keep moving, news flash: they didn’t vanish.
-Put on the song Let it Go and cry with Elsa.
+Let the feelings out, you know, the ones you stuffed down just to keep moving, news flash: they didn’t vanish.
+Put on the song Let it Go and cry with Elsa in the most dramatic way possible.

 Wrap yourself in comfort, even if it’s small.

-Your light didn’t die.
-It’s just smothered, like those bits of charcoal when a firepit is dying.
-All you really need is another log or some crumpled newspaper.
+Don’t worry, your light didn’t die, it’s just smothered, like those bits of charcoal when a firepit is dying.
+All you really need is another log or some crumpled newspaper to toss in there.

 You don’t have to blaze bright again, not yet.